pschool-in/curriculum/content/grammar/new-topics/adjective-3.md

 ### Reading Notes

-Describing words is called adjectives.
+Describing words are called adjectives.
 In general, adjectives usually give us more information about a noun or pronoun by describing it or providing more information about it.
 They are also called "descriptive adjectives".
 They inform or tell us about how she or he looks, sounds, smells, feels or tastes.

  For example -

 a.
 The dog is "black". (here dog is a naming word or noun and black is the adjective i.e., it is describing how the dog looks)

 b.
 The sweater is "fluffy". (here the sweater is a naming word and fluffy describes how the sweater feels like)

 Similarly, names of the colors are used as adjectives.